Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Yeah.

-Our reckon you've got absolutely no chance.
-Let's see love a challenge
+I reckon you've got absolutely no chance.

-The question tonight is which 19th century sex cult evolved?
+which 19th century sex cult evolved?

-I got it!
+Uh, I got it.

-I've got this!
+I've got this.

-Seriously, I could stop you right there.
+I could stop you right there.

 Well, you have.

-I want to hear what have you got so far.
+I want to hear, what have you got so far?

-Yeah, what have you got?
+Yeah, what do you got?

-I've gone to Germany, I'm so sorry.
+I'm so sorry.

 Sorry.